-For MTN-029/IPM 039, this definition applies to each and every participant, beginning at the time of enrollment through when she terminates from the study.
-Study staff must document in source documents and case report forms all AEs reported by or observed in study participants, regardless of severity and presumed relationship to study product.
+For MTN 023/IPM 030, the same definition is applied to both study groups, beginning at the time of random assignment through when she terminates from the study.
+Study staff must document in source documents and case report forms all AEs reported by or observed in study participants, beginning at the time of random assignment and throughout the period of study implementation, regardless of severity and presumed relationship to study product.

-Ongoing medical conditions, problems, signs, symptoms, and findings identified prior to enrollment are considered pre-existing conditions.
+Ongoing medical conditions, problems, signs, symptoms, and findings identified prior to random assignment are considered pre-existing conditions.
 Such conditions should be documented on the Pre-Existing Conditions case report form.
 Pre-existing conditions must be graded and are assigned severity grades just as AEs.
-If a pre-existing condition worsens (increases in severity or frequency) after enrollment, the worsened condition is considered an AE and is reportable on the AE Log CRF.
-If a pre-existing condition resolves after enrollment, but then recurs at a later date, the recurrence is considered an AE.
+If a pre-existing condition worsens (increases in severity or frequency) after randomization, the worsened condition is considered an AE and is reportable on the AE Log CRF.
+If a pre-existing condition resolves after randomization, but then recurs at a later date, the recurrence is considered an AE.